Trade Credit

 Terms of Trade Credit Policy

-Trade credit terms are also known as terms of payment or terms of trade credit policy.
+Trade credit terms are also known as terms of payment or terms of credit policy.
 Whatever the names are, the terms should be followed judiciously by both (creditors and debtors) to enjoy smooth workings and long-term relations.
 Debtors should release payment within the period specified, and creditors should encourage the debtors to abide by the agreed terms.
 The three main terms are:

 Maximum Credit Limit